akkikhan/Primus-SaaS/sdk/dotnet/PrimusSaaS.Identity.Validator/README.md

 });
 ```

+### Localhost HTTP shortcuts
+- Loopback issuers/authorities such as `http://localhost:5000` are allowed by default for development (`AllowHttpOnLocalhost = true`).
+- Set `AllowHttpOnLocalhost = false` to enforce HTTPS everywhere, even on localhost.

 ### Enable Detailed Logging

 The SDK automatically logs authentication events to the console.
 For more detailed logging, enable ASP.NET Core logging: